 Apart from the famed Carnival Festival of Viareggio, few know about the historical, artistic, and architectural wonders tucked away in the less trodden towns of the hinterland such as Pietrasanta and Camaiore.

 - Pietrasanta: an ancient and charming town where artists and sculptors have gathered since the 15th century.
-Today it is considered an international art and sculpture center.
+Today it is considered an international art and sculpture center aka â€œLittle Athensâ€.
 Many of the most famous contemporary artists in the world come to use the local marble studios and bronze foundries.
-Some have established themselves here, others come for a few months of the year.
-Walking through the town, many outdoor sculptures can be admired.
+Worthy of visit is the Gipsoteca, the plaster cast gallery.